rafaelkyrdan/in-webpack/README.md

 or equal or similar files and deduplicate them in the output. `UglifyJsPlugin` - minimize all JavaScript output of chunks.
 With `LoaderOptionsPlugin` we can put loaders into minimize mode.
-8. With `imports-loader` module for `webpack` import variables into scope.
+8. With `imports-loader` module for `webpack` we can import variables into scope.
+9. With `exports-loader` module for `webpack` we can force module to export variable.